Explore your quest on an adventure of a lifetime.

 Suzi von Mensenkampff, Ireland

-For over a decade Suzi has been leading retreats around the world.
-Her passion for travel led to her extensive travels throughout India and Bhutan taking guests on unforgettable, life changing journeys exploring the sacred Himalayan foothills and caves, embracing the ancient wisdom traditions.
+For well over a decade Suzi has been leading retreats around the world.
+Her passion for travel led to her extensive travels throughout India and Bhutan taking guests on unforgettable, life changing journeys exploring the sacred Himalayan foothills.
+Her Dharma tours travelled all over India on Spiritual Adventures.
+Sunrise meditations at the foot of Mount Khangchendzonga (the 3rd highest peak) chanting with Buddhist monks in the caves of Sikkim, trekking to the Tigers Nest, and Dochula Pass in Bhutan.
+On a spiritual quest that embraced the ancient wisdom traditions.

 Tony Nation, Ireland